Updated 23 March 2023

 Using JAVA_HOME to tell SQLcl where to find Java

-That’s brand new in SQLcl 22.1.
-On Windows, the native EXE was coded to go straight to the Windows Registry to look for Java.
+On Windows, the native EXE was previously setup read the Windows Registry to look for Java.
 It made switching between versions of Java on Windows painful.

-Now, if you use a Windows Installer to put down Java 11, it should setup your Windows machine to use it by default, and SQLcl will be impacted by that.
+IF you use a Windows Installer to put down Java 11/17, it should setup your Windows machine to use it by default, and SQLcl will be impacted by that.

-But now in 22.1, you can simply set JAVA_HOME to the Java Home you want the sql.exe to use, and you’re good.
+But for any version of SQLcl 22.1 and higher, you can now simply set JAVA_HOME to the Java Home you want the sql.exe to use, and you’re good.
 Turloch, if you’re reading this, we all say, ‘Thank you!’